The right amount of emotion

 IS EMOTION FULL DISCLOSURE?

-research for the book 'The Inspiration Code', Kristi Hedges found that emotion came up repeatedly as something that inspires people and professionals, described as the gateway to authenticity.
+In her research for the book 'The Inspiration Code', Kristi Hedges found that emotion came up repeatedly as something that inspires people and professionals, described as the gateway to authenticity.
 She states "if people don't see your true emotions, they can't see you."

 I agree, being authentic is crucial to building trust and engagement between leaders and teams, however authenticity is not to be confused with over-sharing or full disclosure.
 Being real is not laying all of our feelings out on the table hoping something sticks or makes an impact.